Keyport, New Jersey: Education

-Keyport High School with 364 students in grades 9–12.
+Keyport High School with 375 students in grades 9–12.

 Students in public school for ninth through twelfth grades from Union Beach attend the district's high school as part of a sending/receiving relationship with the Union Beach School System.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 25.51 mi of roadways, of which 18.70 mi were maintained by the municipality, 4.96 mi by Monmouth County and 1.85 mi by the New Jersey Department of Transportation.

 Route 35 and Route 36 both pass through in the southern section.
-The Garden State Parkway is just outside in both neighboring Aberdeen and Hazlet Townships at Exit 117.
+The Garden State Parkway is just outside in both neighboring Aberdeen and Hazlet townships at Exit 117.

 Public transportation

 NJ Transit offers local bus service on the 817 route.

-NJ Transit train service is available nearby at the Hazlet and Aberdeen-Matawan stations on the North Jersey Coast Line.
+NJ Transit train service is available nearby at the Hazlet and Aberdeen-Matawan stations.
+Commuter rail service is available on the North Jersey Coast Line.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Keyport include: